Roddoma/app-dev/README.md

 - Logan Lerman as Percy Jackson, the demigod son of Poseidon.
 - Brandon T. Jackson as Grover Underwood, Percy's best friend and protector, a satyr, and Persephone's love interest.
 - Alexandra Daddario as Annabeth Chase, the demigod daughter of Athena, and Percy's romantic foil.

+# Overview
+> At the Empire State Building's summit, Zeus accuses Percy Jackson, unaware of his demigod identity, of stealing his lightning bolt.
+Percy, a dyslexic and ADHD-struggling teenager with unique underwater abilities, learns he's Poseidon's son.
+After his mother is seemingly killed by the Minotaur, Percy discovers his demigod powers at Camp Half-Blood.
+Informed that the lightning bolt is in the Underworld, Percy, along with Grover and Annabeth, embarks on a quest for pearls to navigate there.
+In the Underworld, Hades is revealed as the lightning thief, but Luke, aiming to overthrow the gods, steals the bolt.
+Percy, with the help of allies, defeats Luke, returns the bolt, and reconciles with his father at Camp Half-Blood.